How to Bake a Pie Like a Pro

 - Repeat until all of the flour mixture is evenly moistened.
 After the flour is moistened, use your hands to gently press and form the dough into a ball.

-- Use a floured rolling pin to roll out dough, from center to edge, on a floured surface.
+- On a floured surface, use a floured rolling pin to roll out the dough from center to edge.
 Using light, even strokes with the rolling pin, form a 12-inch circle with an even thickness.

 - Wrap the piecrust around the rolling pin to transfer to the pie plate.

 - Holding the rolling pin over the pie plate, unroll the piecrust starting at one side of the pie plate.

 - Ease the piecrust into the pie plate without stretching it.

 - Lightly press the piecrust into the bottom and up the sides of the pie plate.